sagar097/React-Weather-App/README.md

-This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).
+CHECKOUT MY PROJECT WHICH IS DEPLOYED ON FIREBASE: firebase-deploy url https://whetherapp-react.firebaseapp.com/ This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>